cs1302uga/cs1302-hw7.6/README.md

      * If clicking this button causes the size to increase to an amount such that a subsequent click would cause the `ImageView` size to exceed twice the size of the underlying `Image`, then disable the button.
-If the second button (i.e., for decreasing size) is disabled, then enable it.
+     * If the second button (i.e., the one for decreasing size) is disabled, then enable it.

    * __Decrease Size (Shrink):__
      The second button (i.e., the one with [`photo_size_shrink.png`](resources/photo_size_shrink.png))